LukasWoodtli/WebPage/content/tmux.md

 | `PREFIX d`               | Detach from a running session |
 | `PREFIX :`               | Enter command mode      |

+## The Target Flag (`-t`)

+Commands can be provided directly to tmux as arguments.
+To specify the target session for the command the flag `-t <session-name>` is used.

+Examples:

+- `tmux split-window -v -t mysession`

 ## Additional Flags for `tmux new`

 - `-d`: Create in background (detached)